-Employees may not use the Chicago Headquarters office or any of the equipment for personal use or for the benefit of any other organization or firm.
-Individuals or organizations wishing to make use of Headquarters facilities need to make arrangements directly with the Executive Director and a charge may be established for any service agreed upon.
+Employees may not use AALL offices for personal use or for the benefit of any other organization or firm.
+Personal use of AALL equipment should be kept to a minimum.
+Individuals or organizations wishing to make use of AALL facilities need to make arrangements directly with the Executive Director and a charge may be established for any service agreed upon.

 EMPLOYEE BENEFIT PROGRAMS